Why Switch from Do Not Pay?

 - The user interface can feel intimidating for beginners.

-- Primarily web-based, no dedicated mobile app.
+- Primarily web-based, so no mobile app - nothing "on the go."

 Courtroom5